Rapid Rehousing

 • Analysis of resources, gaps, and opportunities to scale up RRH

-• Rapid rehousing as a Housing First intervention for vulnerable populations
+• Rapid rehousing as an intervention for vulnerable populations

 • Rapid rehousing integration into coordinated entry and housing systems